GTAmodding/gta3script-specs/SPECIFICATION.md

 A command must have the same amount of arguments as its amount of parameter definitions, unless the missing arguments correspond to *optional parameters* (defined below).

+If a variable is used in the same command both as an input and as an output, the input shall be evaluated before any output is assigned to the variable.

 ### String Constants

 A *string constant* is a name associated with an integer value.
 Such association is known in the translation environment.